-I want to feel at home, and so I hold on to what I think will make home.
-Like my father, I embed the idea of home in moveable objects.
-I can’t tell you the amount I’ve spent over the years on “nesting.”
+We want to feel at home, and so we hold on to what we think will make home.
 We Americans spend huge amounts of money every year on matching loveseats and granite kitchen counters, on knocking out walls or painting them warm tones of rust, or, as the immortal bards of JC Penney’s marketing department now call it, “creating haven.”
-But for some reason, a lot of this home-making doesn’t make home.
-For most of us, a house is not a home: it’s a nicely tricked-out caravan.
+Yet most of this home-making doesn’t make home.
+For many of us, a house is not a home: it’s a nicely tricked-out caravan.

-We live in expensive caravans, but unlike a gypsy or a Bedouin, we do not follow an annual route of pilgrimage.
+We live in expensive caravans, but unlike Romani or Bedouin, we don't follow an annual route of pilgrimage.
 We don’t hit the same oasis every six months.
 The circle that leads the nomad from oasis to oasis, from town to town—that great circle is broken for us.
 We are not migrating swallows, we are not trail-bound Cherokees: we take random routes.
-We stay for awhile: We don’t come back.
+We stay for awhile; We don’t come back.
 We may admire Wendell Berry, and nod our heads wisely over his elegant prose, but we don’t have a family farm, we have no ties to the land, we have a mortgage on a house in a town in which we’ve lived for a few years.
-And if we do live near where we were brought up, that area has often changed so much, through the building of strip malls and highway exits, that it might as well be a different place.
+And if we do live near where we grew up, that area has often changed so much– with the building of strip malls and highway exits–that it might as well be a different place.

-I have a friend whose grand-uncle moved just once.
+My friend Gil's grand-uncle moved just once.
 In the early 1900’s he got on a ship in Vladivostock and got off the ship in Seattle.
 Not hugely knowledgeable about matters equine, he bought a horse and road it east, planning to tour America.
 Sadly, this tour ended abruptly when the horse died about forty miles from Seattle.
-Gil’s grand-uncle buried the horse and made home right there, and let life unfold around him.
+He buried the horse and made home right there, he never moved again, and let life unfold around him.

 © 2009 Natalia Ilyin First published in Metropolis Magazine.